turnerlabs/terraform-ecs-fargate/README.md

 A set of Terraform templates used for provisioning web application stacks on [AWS ECS Fargate][fargate].

+**Note**: We suggest moving away from this template to our newer modular version.
+This repo will still receive updates to maintain compatability as terraform and the AWS providers evolve, but most newer features will be implemented in the module.
+You can find the module here: [https://github.com/turnerlabs/terraform-ecs-fargate-module](https://github.com/turnerlabs/terraform-ecs-fargate-module)

 ![diagram](diagram.png)

 The templates are designed to be customized.
 The optional components can be removed by simply deleting the `.tf` file.